Pweidemueller/fullRankMatrix/README.md

 ## Linearly dependent columns span a space of a certain dimension

-In order to visualize it, let’s look at a very simple example in 3D space.
-Say we have a matrix with three columns.
-The first column lies in the first and third dimension.
-The second and third column lie in the first and second dimension.
-Since this is a very simple example, we immediately spot that the third column is a multiple if the second column.
-If we draw the columns as vectors they lie perfectly on top of each other.
+In order to visualize it, let’s look at a very simple example.
+Say we have a matrix with three columns, each with three entries.
+These columns can be visualized as vectors in a coordinate system with 3 axes (s. image).
+The first vector points into the plane spanned by the first and third axis.
+The second and third vectors lie in the plane spanned by the first and second axis.
+Since this is a very simple example, we immediately spot that the third column is a multiple of the second column.
+Their corresponding vectors lie perfectly on top of each other.
 This means instead of the two columns spanning a 2D space they just occupy a line, i.e. a 1D space.
-This is identified by `fullRankMatrix`, it replaces these two linearly dependent columns with one vector that captures the 1D space in which column 2 and column 2 used to lie.
+This is identified by `fullRankMatrix`, which replaces these two linearly dependent columns with one vector that describes the 1D space in which column 2 and column 3 used to lie.
+The resulting matrix is now full rank with no linearly dependent columns.

 ``` r
 library(fullRankMatrix)